 - Useful resources

-Introduction to home insurance in Belgium
+An overview of home insurance in Belgium

 There is a wide range of products available to insure against a variety of risks to homes and their contents in Belgium.
 Typically, home insurance in Belgium comes in two broad types: